JcDenis/iotredloop/README.md

 This is a personnal project of home automation, it is highly limited to my needs.
 There are more explanation, in french, on [my blog](https://chez.jcdenis.fr/category/Domotique/NRDomV2)

+Main flows.json was cut into multiple files by tabs using node-red-contrib-flow-manager.

+## REQUIREMENTS

+Flows are written under Node-red v1.3.9 with following packages :

+* node-red-contrib-flow-manager 0.7.4
+* node-red-contrib-msg-speed 2.1.0
+* node-red-contrib-queue-gate 1.5.5
+* node-red-contrib-simple-gate 0.5.2
+* node-red-contrib-stackhero-influxdb-v2 1.0.4

 ## LICENSE

 GNU GENERAL PUBLIC LICENSE version 3 (GPL-3.0 license)